secretgraph/secretgraph/README.md

 -   teach decryptObject transfer
 -   tools initializeCluster need to adapt to new config layout
 -   keys need more infos, like callback url, item and tokens
--   key callbacks: graphqlurl?item=baseCluster/&token=... or contenturl?token= for pushable contents
+-   key callbacks: graphqlurl?item=baseCluster&token=... or contenturl?token= for pushable contents
 -   certificates for slot
 -   PushedArticle
 -   split keys in signing/encrypting